torvalds/linux/Documentation/admin-guide/rtc.rst

 system call reports, but RTCs also very commonly represent time using the Gregorian calendar and 24 hour time, as reported by gmtime(3).

-Linux has two largely-compatible userspace RTC API families you may need to know about:
+GNU/Linux has two largely-compatible userspace RTC API families you may need to know about:

     *	/dev/rtc ... is the RTC provided by PC compatible systems,